-- 1 Building Blocks for Hardware Systems.

-- 2 Joining Modules Together and Clocking.

-- 3 Technology for making Systems.

-- 4 Hardware and Software Design Partition.

-- 5 Example Designs and Circuit Structures.
+- 1 Building Blocks for Hardware Systems. - 2 Further Blocks.
+Arithmetic and Micro-sequencers. - 3 Finite State Machines, IO and Clock Domains. - 4 Technology, Speed, Power and Delay. - 5 Hardware, Software and Design Partition. - 6 Further Example Designs and Circuit Structures.

 Further copies of these notes can be printed from the Web page.
-Copyright for these notes belongs to DJ Greaves. © 2001.
+Copyright for these notes is owned by DJ Greaves. © 2001-05.